Florida Landmarks

 In addition to its military history, Fort Jefferson is also known for its connection to one of America’s most famous figures, Dr. Samuel Mudd.
 Mudd was a Maryland physician who was imprisoned at Fort Jefferson after being convicted of conspiracy in the assassination of President Abraham Lincoln.
 Mudd famously helped treat the broken leg of John Wilkes Booth, one of the conspirators in the assassination plot.

 Today, Fort Jefferson is a popular tourist destination and a National Historic Site.
-Visitors can tour the fort and learn about its rich history, explore the surrounding islands and coral reefs, and take part in a variety of outdoor activities like snorkeling, kayaking, and birdwatching.
+Visitors can tour the fort and learn about its history, explore the surrounding islands and coral reefs, and take part in a variety of outdoor activities like snorkeling, kayaking, and birdwatching.

 The fort remains an important reminder of America’s military history and its role in shaping the country’s future.